Jarosław Jechorek: Club

-Personal life and post-retirement
+Retirement and death

 Following his retirement from professional basketball, Jechorek encountered a series of personal and legal challenges.
 He became involved in a fuel-related business, which later led to legal consequences.
 Jechorek served time in detention related to this involvement and received a suspended sentence and a fine.
-Reflecting on these experiences, he has spoken openly about the complexities he faced in adapting to life after his sports career.
+Reflecting on these experiences, he spoke openly about the complexities he faced in adapting to life after his sports career.

-During this period, Jechorek also struggled with gambling, a challenge that he has since worked to overcome with the support of Gamblers Anonymous.
-He credits his recovery to personal reflection and the encouragement of those close to him.
+During this period, Jechorek also struggled with gambling, a challenge that he later worked to overcome with the support of Gamblers Anonymous.
+He credited his recovery to personal reflection and the encouragement of those close to him.

-In recent years, Jechorek has faced further health issues, including a diagnosis of prostate cancer, which has affected his ability to secure steady employment.
+In later years, Jechorek faced further health issues, including a diagnosis of prostate cancer, which affected his ability to secure steady employment.
+He died on 29 July 2026, at the age of 65, after battling cancer for several years.